KyleKing/recipes/content/dinner/Shrimp-Tacos.md

 ## Shrimp Tacos || http://www.yummly.co/recipe/Honey-Lime-Shrimp-Tacos-1576139

-- 1 lb shrimp
+- 1 lb |shrimp
-- ¼ cup olive oil
+- ¼ cup |olive oil
-- 3 tbsp. honey
+- 3 tbsp |honey
-- 1 lime, juiced
+- 1 |lime, juiced
-- 3 cloves garlic
+- 3 cloves |garlic
-- ½ tsp each of salt and pepper end
+- ½ tsp each of |salt & pepper end

 1. Whisk together olive oil, honey, lime juice, garlic, salt, and pepper, then pour the marinade over the shrimp and marinate for at least 30 minutes in the fridge